Edgenesis/shifu/docs/design/deviceshifu/design-deviceShifu-tcp.md

 ```
 edgedevices_type.go

-Add a new protocaltype ProtocalTCP
+Add a new protocoltype ProtocolTCP
 ### Testing Plan

 - forward TCP protocol: using mock tcp server and try to connect to the server with deviceShifu-TCP